 Layer up your bed!

 There is nothing worse than waking up in the middle of the night because you’re too cold.
 So make sure you have lots of layers to keep you warm – fluffy blankets should be closest to you (not just because they feel lovely, but because they’ll insulate better there), duvets should be in the middle and chunky, thinner blankets should be on top (though make sure they’re not squashing all the floof out of your duvet).
-Just make sure they your feet are well covered!
+Just make sure that your feet are well covered!

 Tinfoil behind your radiators!